How to improve employee morale and maintain engagement

 Compensation and job security do little to engage employees and are often taken for granted.
 If they are perceived as unfair, however, they can cause employees to disengage.
-Setting clear expectations is not only more important to employee engagement, but also more likely to be under the control of managers.
+Setting clear expectations is not only more important to employee engagement, it is also something that managers can control.
 Ensuring that employees understand their roles, responsibilities and policies can prevent conflict and confusion, and help them succeed.

 Communicate, communicate, communicate

 Managers are most responsible for satisfying mid-level needs in the employee-engagement hierarchy.
 The best managers achieve it through honest, open and regular communication.

 The rise of remote work has made this much harder, however; video conferences are, at best, a poor substitute for face-to-face conversations.
 A more deliberate and intentional approach is needed.

 Increasing the frequency of meetings can be one way to improve communications.
 If as a manager, you used to meet with your team every two weeks, ask yourself if that’s enough and consider moving them to once a week.
 Frequency matters, although the quality of communication is always what's most important.